Drift-Diffusion Matching: Embedding dynamics in latent manifolds of asymmetric neural networks: Recurrent neural networks with target latent dynamics

 \subsection{Reconstructing affine subspaces from trajectories}

 Another pertinent question is whether or not we can reconstruct the appropriate affine subspace given only trajectories from the RNN.
 Given dynamics that are entirely constrained to an affine subspace, it is possible to exactly identify the subspace, up to numerical accuracy.
 The solution comes from a seminal result by Pearson, and is known as \textit{principal component analysis} (PCA) \cite{Pearson1901pca}.
-Additionally, if the trajectory data has measurement error or noise in the form of isotropic Gaussian variation in the directions orthogonal to the subspace, then it is not entirely constrained and an exact recovery is not possible, but PCA becomes the maximum-likelihood estimator of the subspace.
+If the trajectory is not perfectly constrained i.e. there is isotropic Gaussian variation in the directions orthogonal to the subspace, then an exact recovery is not possible, but PCA becomes the maximum-likelihood estimator of the subspace.
 Subspace identification through PCA is extremely common in the analysis of neural data, and has been used in countless studies to identify neural manifolds in brain network activity \cite{Churchland2012neural,Mitchell2023neuralmanifold,Cunningham2014dimensionality}, as well as to identify latent subspaces in the activity of trained RNNs \cite{Sussillo2013opening,Cueva2021rnn}.

 This method is canonical and the proofs have been reviewed at length (e.g. \cite{Vidal2016generalisedpca}), thus we will only outline the approach in brief, and illustrate how it applies to our setting.
 Given trajectory data of the form $\{\mathbf{u}(t_j): j = 1,...,T\}$, we assume the data lives in an affine subspace of dimension $k$, where $k$ typically begins as an unknown, and can be written in the form,